Faithfully reproduced by Pash

 A variant on the Eames DAR – the world’s first plastic, mass-produced chair designed for a 1948 competition to create low cost furniture.
 Doesn’t sound that promising, does it?
 Yet the Eames DSW chair is an absolute delight.
 Nicknamed the “Eiffel” because of the resemblance of its metal frame to the Paris landmark, it makes joyous use of bright, bold plastics.

 Shown here with a white seat top with walnut legs.
-Looking to add some colour?
-Choose from our selection of 22 different colours.
+Available in a variety of colours.